Table of Contents

 iPS cells have huge potential for medical applications because the cells can grow indefinitely and can be differentiated into various types of cells in the human body.

-Given Ajinomoto Group’s expertise in amino acid research and production, partnering with Dr. Yamanaka’s Center for iPS Cell Research and Application (CiRA) at Kyoto University was a natural fit.
+Given the Ajinomoto Group’s expertise in amino acid research and production, partnering with Dr. Yamanaka’s Center for iPS Cell Research and Application (CiRA) at Kyoto University was a natural fit.
 In 2014, we announced the joint development of StemFit®, a high-performance, high-quality culture medium that allows cells to proliferate at rapid growth rates, minimizing the risk of biological contamination and enhancing safety.

-Regenerative medicine using iPS cells have reached clinical studies/trials for a few diseases.
+Regenerative medicine using iPS cells has reached clinical studies/trials for a few diseases.
 We remain optimistic about its potential to save lives and enhance the quality of life of millions of patients around the world.

 It’s never too late to start over.